Coleman Phillipson

 Coleman Phillipson (25 April 1875?
 1878? – 1958) was an English legal scholar and historian.
-He was Professor of Law at Adelaide University 1919–1925.
+He was Professor of Law at University of Adelaide 1919–1925.

 History

 Phillipson was born in Leeds, Yorkshire, England, the eldest son of Mr and Mrs S. Phillipson, both practising Jews.
 He was educated at the Central High School, Leeds, and Yorkshire College, University of Leeds, where he won prizes for French, English literature, theory of education, and debating.
 He secured a teaching position in a boarding school before embarking on Law studies at the Victoria University of Manchester followed by the University College of London, where he was Quain prizeman in Comparative Law 1906–1908.

 Around 1906 he had the degree of LL.D conferred on him (their first) by Victoria University, Manchester which in 1910 awarded him a D.Litt. consequent on his admission to the Inner Temple and publication of several books on international law.